⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 PRPath's dashboard shows you everything related to your workouts:

-While PRPath focuses on workout tracking, ATLAS answers your nutrition questions.
-Track your progressive overload and PRs with PRPath, then ask ATLAS how your training intensity should affect your nutrition.
+While PRPath focuses on workout tracking, Atlas answers your nutrition questions.
+Track your progressive overload and PRs with PRPath, then ask Atlas how your training intensity should affect your nutrition.
 It's workout tracking with intelligent AI guidance.
-Join the waitlist to get early access.
+Download on App Store.

 Frequently Asked Questions